hashicorp/terraform/website/docs/providers/index.html.markdown

 OpenStack), PaaS (e.g. Heroku), or SaaS services (e.g. Terraform Enterprise, DNSimple, CloudFlare).

-Use the navigation to the left to read about the available providers.
+Use the navigation to the left to find available providers by type or scroll down to see all providers.

 <table class="table">